|

 In 1878, Kjetil purchased ØVRE RINGESTOGA farm from his father's brother for 4,800 kroner, but sold it in 1881 and moved back to SLETTETVEIT from where he, in 1882, immigrated to Fergus Falls, MN.

-The 1900 U.S. Census shows Kittel ("Kjittel") in Equality township, Red Lake County, MN, living with his wife Ranghild and four children.
+The 1900 U.S. Census shows Kittel ("Kjittel") in Equality township, Red Lake County, MN, living with his wife Ragnhild and four children.
 Sophia, the oldest child was born in June 1883, in Minnesota.
 Kittel and Ragnhild are reported to have immigrated in 1882, and to have been married 18 years.

 The 1910 U.S. Census shows Kittel still living in Equality township.
 His wife, Ragnhild, and their five children are living with him.
 A sixth child had died.
 The census shows that Kittel and Ragnhild had been married 35 years, and had both come to America in 1882.